Access to medicinal cannabis products

 Supporting documentation to be provided by medical practitioners

-An application to access unapproved medicinal cannabis products can be made under the SAS (Category B) or the Authorised Prescriber Scheme by a medical practitioner.
+A notification or application to access unapproved medicinal cannabis products can be made under the SAS or an application can be made under the Authorised Prescriber Scheme by a medical practitioner.

-Medical practitioners are required to complete the relevant application form and provide supportive information in relation to the product to allow us to assess if the import and/or supply of the medicinal cannabis product is appropriate.
+Medical practitioners are required to complete the relevant form and provide supportive information for Special Access Scheme Category B or Authorised Prescriber in relation to the product to allow us to assess if the import and/or supply of the medicinal cannabis product is appropriate.

-Further information can be found under 'Evidence to accompany the application to access medicinal cannabis products' in Step 2 of the 'Access to medicinal cannabis products: steps to using access schemes' web page.
+Further information can be found under 'Evidence to accompany an application or notification to access medicinal cannabis products' in Step 2 of the 'Access to medicinal cannabis products: steps to using access schemes' web page.

 For answers to frequently asked questions relating accessing medicinal cannabis products, see the sponsors and manufacturers of medicinal cannabis products section of 'Access to medicinal cannabis products: questions and answers'.

 Further information on the various access requirements for medicinal cannabis is available from: